2022 investment management outlook

 Positioning for a greater impact

-European firms lead on the responsible implementation front with 27% of the respondents indicating that their firms are accelerating digital transformation as well as updating governance, followed by respondents from Asia Pacific (20%) and North America (11%).
+- There appears to be a significant regional difference in the implementation of digital transformation, and modernization of governance mechanisms.
+European firms lead on the responsible implementation front with 27% of the respondents indicating that their firms are accelerating digital transformation as well as updating governance, followed by Asia-Pacific (20%) and North America (11%).
 Left unchecked, inadequate governance and reporting that trails digital transformation could lead to significant financial, legal, and reputational repercussions.